uom-resquant/modelling_book/docs/09-logistic.md

 These are a set of useful external resources that may aid your comprehesion (and I have partly relied upon myself, so credit to them!):

-+ A set of [explanatory notes](http://www.unc.edu/courses/2010fall/ecol/563/001/docs/lectures/lecture20.htm#dealing) by Jack Weiss at the University of North Carolina.
-Check lesson 20 and 21.
-I really like the look of his whole course.

-+ The [UCLA guide](http://www.ats.ucla.edu/stat/r/dae/logit.htm) to using logistic regression with R.
++ The [UCLA guide](https://stats.oarc.ucla.edu/r/dae/logit-regression/) to using logistic regression with R.

 + A [helpful list of resources](http://www.r-bloggers.com/some-r-resources-for-glms/) for general linear models with R.